This clinical trial involves individuals who have been diagnosed with Acute Myeloid Leukemia

 In this research study, participants will receive venetoclax plus chemotherapy.

-Participants in Part 1 and Part 2 of this study will receive chemotherapy immediately
+Participants in Part 1, Part 2 and Part 3 of this study will receive chemotherapy

-prior to transplantation, which is called the "conditioning regimen."
-The conditioning
+immediately prior to transplantation, which is called the "conditioning regimen."
+The

-regimen chemotherapy will suppress the immune system and may help to destroy cancer
+conditioning regimen chemotherapy will suppress the immune system and may help to

-cells.
-During this process normal bone marrow cells are destroyed as well, thus making
+destroy cancer cells.
+During this process normal bone marrow cells are destroyed as

 Fludarabine and busulfan (FluBu2) are both chemotherapies and a common conditioning